A Maximum Theorem for Incomplete Preferences: Introduction

 \section{Introduction}

 An important issue arising in the study of models involving optimization is whether optimal choices depend continuously on parameters affecting the objective function and the constraints.
-The main tool to address this question is the Maximum Theorem by \citet*{Berge1963}, which can be stated as follows:
+In fact, continuity of optimal choices plays a key role in the standard fixed-point approach to establish existence of equilibrium both in games and in competitive economies.
+The main tool to obtain (upper hemi)continuity is the Maximum Theorem by \citet*{Berge1963}, which can be stated as follows:

 \begin{MaxTh} Let $X$ and $\Theta$ be topological spaces; let $u: X \times \Theta \to \mathbb{R}$ be a continuous function; let $K : \Theta \rightrightarrows X$ be a continuous and compact-valued correspondence.
 Then, the correspondence $M:\Theta \rightrightarrows X$ defined by setting $M(\theta):=\arg\max_{x \in K(\theta)}u(x,\theta)$ for each $\theta \in \Theta$ is upper hemicontinuous and compact-valued. \end{MaxTh}